async-aws/aws/docs/features/async.md

 the remote server again.

 The function has a `?float $timeout = null` argument.
-If the timeout is set to `2.0`, we will wait for 2 seconds for a response.
+If the timeout is set to `2.0`, the HTTP client will wait for 2 seconds for a response.
 If a response is received, the function will return `true` or thrown an exception.
 If the timeout is reached, it will return `false`.

 Use `$result->resolve(0)` for a non-blocking call.

 ### Batch requests

-With the knowledge of the resolve function we can do some cool stuff.
-In this example we are creating 10 `InvocationRequest`s and printing their result.
+Consider the following example.
+It is creating 10 `InvocationRequest`s and printing their result.
 The result that is downloaded first will be printed first.
 The order the requests are created do not matter.

 ```php
 use AsyncAws\Lambda\LambdaClient;